chibike/PDE4833-Robotics-Project/README.md

 Please do not use in any negative context, at least not without prior consent from the author of this project.

-For information on how this app works check the docs folder

 ## Author
 Name: Chibuike Okpaluba